 - Back up any important data saved on your device, then perform a factory data reset.

 - Contact the original vendor or contact us.
 If you need to hand in your device for service, back up all your data you want to keep.
 Data on the device is deleted when examined.
 Also, remove all Google accounts you have on your device, before handing it in.
 Don't forget to supply proper documentation, for example, proof of purchase and warranty card.
-The documentation required may vary depending on market, country or region.
+The documentation required may vary depending on the market, country, or region.

 To force the device to restart

-- Press and hold down both the volume up key and the power key until your device vibrates three times, then release the keys.
+- Press and hold down both the volume up key and the Power key until your device vibrates three times, then release the keys.
 The device turns off automatically.

 - After the device is turned off, restart your device by pressing the power key.

 - On the tab, scroll down and tap Ear proximity, and follow the on-screen instructions.

 - Make a backup of any personal content that you want to keep and that is stored on the internal memory of your device.
 Photos, videos, music, and other data stored on an external memory card don't get erased.

 - Make sure you know your Google™ account username and password.